Last updated: 12 October 2021

 Applying for a course

 We advise you to include copies of ID, passports or residence permits with your application to your chosen course.
-If you have applied for the EU Settlement Scheme, please include details with your application.
+If you have applied for the EU Settlement Scheme, please include these details with your application.

 In relation to degrees outside the UK: